 – Identifiers, like signage and extra lighting that make it easier to get around and maintain bearings.

-Something essential for a person with Alzheimer’s, but not necessarily medical, is companionship.
-This can be someone around simply for supervision, recreation, and conversation.
-It can also be more personal help, like a professional who bathes, dresses, and helps with using the bathroom or eating or exercising.
+Companionship is something that all humans need but is not deemed medically necessary.
+This is especially true for someone with dementia.
+This can be someone around for supervision, recreation, and conversation.
+It can also be more personal help, like a professional who bathes, dresses, helps with using the bathroom, eating, or exercising.
 And it can also be a homemaker, who handles chores like tidying up and preparing meals.
-These services will now be an option under Medicare Advantage.
+These services can now be an option with Medicare Advantage plans.

-Further, nutritionists are being covered, because of course a smarter diet can contribute to improved health.
-And housekeeping matters as well; if your loved one has issues in the house that may affect wellbeing, like the need for an air humidifier or pest control, these would count as long-term wellness expenses under Medicare Advantage.
-As MA expands, enrollees are encouraged to expand their own ideas about what steps can make a home healthier.
+Additionally, nutritionists are covered because a smarter diet can contribute to improved health.
+And housekeeping matters as well; if your loved one has issues in the house that may affect well-being, like the need for an air humidifier or pest control, these would be considered covered long-term wellness expenses.
+As Medicare Advantage plans expand, enrollees are encouraged to expand their ideas about what steps can make a home healthier.

-Adult day care is a win-win.
-Caregivers for people with dementia get a much-needed break to alleviate the symptoms of caregiver stress (mood swings, headaches, trouble concentrating or sleeping), and the person with Alzheimer’s or dementia gets a safe environment with counselling, healthy meals, activities, behavior management, and more.
-CMS directors have said the updates to Advantage will allow a plan to cover adult day care services.
+Adult daycare is beneficial for both caregivers and patients.
+Caregivers get a much-needed break to alleviate the symptoms of caregiver stress (mood swings, headaches, trouble concentrating or sleeping), and the person with Alzheimer’s or dementia gets a safe environment with counseling, healthy meals, activities, and behavior management.
+CMS directors have said the updates to Advantage will allow a plan to cover adult daycare services.
+As of 2023, there are 1,091 plans offering coverage for home support services like adult daycare in 43 states plus the District of Columbia and Puerto Rico.

-Memory care is an assisted living community with extra emphasis on helping persons with the unique challenges of advanced Alzheimer’s or dementia.
+Memory care is an assisted living community with extra emphasis on supporting Alzheimer’s and dementia patients.
 Memory care combines housing, support, and medical care, with staff specifically trained to help people with severely impaired cognition.
-Memory care communities are supervised 24 hours per day and fortified with safety devices (like locks and alarms) that prevent residents from being dangerous to themselves.
+Memory care communities are supervised 24 hours per day and monitored with safety devices (like locks and alarms) that prevent residents from being dangerous to themselves.
 Medications are carefully managed in memory care.
 Assisted living or memory care residences can be officially designated by Medicare Advantage as a person’s “home.”
 That means that while Medicare Advantage won’t cover the entire cost of staying in an assisted living or memory care community, it can potentially save a good deal of money on the overall cost by paying for small parts of living in one of these residences.

 No, not all new Medicare Advantage plans will have these benefits.
-Medicare Advantage plans have the option to cover these aspects of life with Alzheimer’s or dementia, but specifics of the plans differ because they are offered through private companies.
+Medicare Advantage plans have the option to cover different things for someone who has Alzheimer’s or dementia.
+The individual plans differ because they are offered through private companies.
 Specifics can be fluid, so check with an insurer in your area about what options are available.
-Further complicating matters is the two-year rollout of the new Medicare Advantage and it’s updating interpretation of “supplemental benefits.”
-While the mandate to expand the definition of what MA covers has passed into law, it will unroll slowly, so check for updates on what can be paid for through Medicare Advantage.
+Further complicating matters is the two-year rollout of the new Medicare Advantage and its updated interpretation of “supplemental benefits” that began in 2020.
+While the mandate to expand the definition of what MA covers has passed into law, it will unroll slowly, so check for updates on what is covered through Medicare Advantage.

-Age – the basic requirements for any Medicare plan is that an enrollee must be 65 or older and enroll in Medicare Parts A and B.
+Age – the basic requirement for any Medicare plan is that an enrollee must be 65 or older and enroll in Medicare Parts A and B.

-Citizenship – persons must be a U.S. citizen or legal resident for at least five years.
+Citizenship – persons must be U.S. citizens or legal residents for at least five years.

 Geographic – there are no geographic restrictions but to receive an insurer’s Advantage plan, a person must live in an area that provides those benefits.